BrickMark/BrickMark-BMT-Token/README.md

 ## Questions to clarify

 - Writeable functions such as update roles are still active in state freeze and paused.
 What todo?
-- How long is a voting?
-What's the max duration?
-100 days

 **todos**
-- All state changes should emit an event
 - MultiSig test
-- Event VoteFor test for vote, transfer and transferFrom function
-- Coverage of emitted events in general quiet low
 - Deployment to Rinkeby
 - Test Frontend
 - End2End Test Scenario with Gnosis MultiSig